aradhana2001/GettingDataProject/codebook.md

 title: "Exercise Data Codebook"
 output: html_document
 ---
+# Codebook

+## Background
 This data is based on the xx data set by yy.
 More details can be found here.

 Original Data source :
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-This data is presented in the long format and follows the guidelines for tidy data presented in Hadley Wickham's paper Tiday Data (Hadley WIckham, "Tidy Data" Journal of Statistical Software, http://vita.had.co.nz/papers/tidy-data.pdf
+This data is presented in the long format and follows the guidelines for tidy data presented in Hadley Wickham's paper Tiday Data (Hadley WIckham, "Tidy Data" Journal of Statistical Software, http://vita.had.co.nz/papers/tidy-data.pdf).

-).
 In addition to being tidy, this gives the user maximum flexibility.

 Please see the readme.md file for more details on the format of the data and to understand how it was created from the original data.
 That file also explains how to obtain the data in other formats

+## Variables

 The basic file contains: